tokenring-ai/utility/README.md

 );

 // Text wrapping
-const lines = wrapText('This is a long line that needs to be wrapped at 30 characters', 30);
+const lines = wrapText('This is a long line of text that needs to be wrapped', 30);

 // Log formatting
 const output = formatLogMessages([